Care for the health and well-being of working animals

 - what to do if any abnormal feeding behaviour is observed

-- what is the normal physical condition and behaviour of the animal and how to recognise any abnormalities
+- the normal physical condition and behaviour of the animal and how to recognise any abnormalities

 - what to do if an abnormal animal condition or behaviour is recognised